Pueblo Weisbrod Aircraft Museum is a warbird museum about 50 miles outside of Colorado Springs, Colorado.

 There is a wide variety of jets and helicopters used during the Korean and Vietnam wars and beyond.
 Most of the aircraft on display were used and are on loan from the government.
 We heard some stories about those specific aircraft and the people who flew them.

-Outside are more aircraft and vehicles on display.
+There are more aircraft and vehicles on display outdoors.
 Some are complete while others, like the two Migs, were in pieces waiting to be restored.
 There were also several engines that were pulled from the aircraft which I enjoyed looking through and being able to see the inner workings of the actual jet engines.

 During our tour with Mac, he showed us how thin the skin is on many of the planes by having us knock on them.
 He also showed us the contrast of planes made by Grumman which were built with a much thicker skin than others.
 Being able to go inside a few of the larger aircraft and get a sense of what it was like to fly in one made the tour extra special.

 As you can tell from this post, we really enjoyed our experience.
-We highly recommend the Pueblo Weisbrod Aircraft Museum to anyone who is near Publeo or driving through.
-We look forward to going back to the museum the next time we travel through Pueblo, Colorado.
+We highly recommend the Pueblo Weisbrod Aircraft Museum.
+It’s a great stop on your way to Colorado Springs.

 What cool museums would you recommend that we check out on our journey around the United States?